jesienazareth/Jesync-LibreQoS-UpdateCSV/README.md

 To input the IP addresses of your static devices, simply open the jesync_static_device.json file.
 You can add multiple devices by following the provided sample data.
 After setting up the jesync_static_device.json file, upload it to your libreqos directory and remember to replace the previous updatecsv.py file.

+NOTE:
+Please refrain from replacing the Parent node "Static" in the jesync_static_devices.json file.
+All static devices rely on this node as their parent.
+Changing this will result in errors.